transposit-connectors/smartsheet_slack_helpdesk/README.md

 `create_ticket`: The webhook function that is called after a slash command

-`get_email`: Helper function to get the email of a Slack user.

-`list_columns`: Helper function to find the column ids in Smartsheet.

 `open_dialog`: API call for Slack to open a dialog.

 `submit_ticket`: Webhook that is called when the dialog button is pushed.